jonyan/portfolio-2018/content/work/lumi.md

 	<div class="row container-vertical-margin">
 		<div class="offset-lg-6 col-lg-6 col-md-12">
 			<p>
 				This system worked extremely well as it could only be activated from a highly specific, intentional movement and was very forgiving in that it required little granularity and focus in movement to accurately select a desired option.
+Further, it greatly improved perceived responsiveness and felt snappy compared with previous iterations.
 			</p>
 			<p>
 				However, a tradeoff with this design was the number of apps it could handle.
-We found that it worked best with 5 apps, any more than that and the gesture control has a harder time differentiating options.
+We found that it worked best with 5 apps, any more than that and the Kinect has a harder time differentiating options.
 			</p>
 		</div>
 	</div>